linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Asset Pricing Models/Capital Asset Pricing Models.md

 Confusion 1.
 Failure to distinguish between the following two statements:

-The market is efficient in that each participant has correct beliefs and uses them to their advantage.
+- The market is efficient in that each participant has correct beliefs and uses them to their advantage.

-and

-The market portfolio is a mean-variance efficient portfolio.
+- The market portfolio is a mean-variance efficient portfolio.

 Confusion 2.
 Belief that equation (5) shows that CAPM investors get paid for bearing "market risk."
 That this view—held almost universally until quite recently—is in error is easily demonstrated by examples in which securities have the same covariance structure but different excess returns.